How to Light a Basketball Court

 Outdoor basketball courts don’t need lighting levels as high as their indoor equivalents.
 This is because the dark sky backdrop helps provide a greater contrast.
 Three or four shoebox fixtures mounted on poles on either side of the court is all you really need.

 Could your basketball court use an upgrade or is your setup already a slam dunk?
-Tell us about it in the comments section below and be sure to follow us on Facebook, Twitter, Google+, LinkedIn or Pinterest for more lighting tips and techniques.
+Tell us about it in the comments section below and be sure to follow us on Facebook, Twitter, LinkedIn, or Pinterest for more lighting tips and techniques.